Ignemia/Iggy-s-valorant-guides/ultimate-abilities.md

 ### To win a round
 > This is a lesson learnt in Overwatch.
 Losing a round is much bigger hit to your team both in the long run as well as for economy than investing your ultimate and winning.
 Even if it means hitting only one player.
-A round won is worth investing up to 3 ultimates depending on what state thr game is in.
+A round won is worth investing up to 3 ultimates depending on what state the game is in.
+When you are making the choice to use an ultimate to win a round consider 3 things:
+1. Is the opponent low enough to not require a headshot to kill (in which case don't use ultimate as they will be weary of you and any fight)
+2. Is there any other way I can stall the enemy win-condition? (like running around the spike when it is planted, shoulder-peeking to stop the plant etc...)
+3. Am I certain the ultimate will stall or actually hit the enemy in a way that will prevent them from reaching win condition?
+If all of these questions point towards "You can't be sure you win the round without using ultimate and I know where the opponent is so I will for sure hit them" - use it.